Bronya-Rand/reimagined-couscous/README.md

 ### How do I browse this page?

 Find the character that you want by clicking on [Bot List]({{site.baseurl}}/bot-list).
-Click the arrow besides *Downloads* and download the character card/JSON file from either Github or Catbox.
+Click the arrow besides *Downloads* and download the character card/JSON file.

 ### Possible "lewd" bots?
 Not at this time.
 However, as a saying in Pyg goes "any bot can be lewded if you try hard enough".
 Or you can just add lewd marks in the characters' PList or make lewd A/N (Author Notes) in SillyTavern and be off with your day with your waifu.

 ### Commissions?
-Possibly soon.
+Page coming soon.

 ### Why Github over Rentry?
 Because I wanted to have it placed somewhere I can remember down the road.
 (I also like fancy. :p)